U.S. AG says he sees a legal pathway for citizenship question

 Published Monday, July 8, 2019 2:56PM EDT

-EDGEFIELD, S.C. -- Attorney General William Barr said Monday that he sees a legal path to adding a citizenship question to the 2020 census, despite a Supreme Court ruling that blocked its inclusion, at least temporarily.
+EDGEFIELD, S.C. -- Attorney General William Barr said Monday he sees a way to legally require 2020 census respondents to declare whether or not they are citizens, despite a Supreme Court ruling that forbade asking the question.

-In an interview with The Associated Press, Barr said the Trump administration will take action in the coming days that he believes will allow the government to ask the controversial question.
-Barr would not detail the administration's plans, though a senior official said President Donald Trump is expected to issue a presidential memorandum to the Commerce Department instructing it to include the question.
+In an interview with The Associated Press, Barr said the Trump administration will take action in the coming days that he believes will allow the government to add the controversial census query.
+Barr would not detail the plans, though a senior official said President Donald Trump is expected to issue a memorandum to the Commerce Department instructing it to include the question on census forms.

-The Supreme Court's June ruling was a blow to Trump, who has been pressing for the government to ask about citizenship on next year's census.
-The U.S. Census Bureau's experts have said a question asking about citizenship would discourage immigrants from participating in the survey and result in a less accurate census.
+The Supreme Court recently blocked the question , at least temporarily, saying the administration's justification "seems to have been contrived."
+That was a blow to Trump, who has been pressing for the government to demand information about citizenship.

+The U.S. Census Bureau's experts have said requiring such information would discourage immigrants from participating in the survey and result in a less accurate count.
 That in turn would redistribute money and political power away from Democratic-led cities where immigrants tend to cluster to whiter, rural areas where Republicans do well.

-Barr said he has been in regular contact with Trump over the issue.
+Democratic House Speaker Nancy Pelosi said Monday that Trump wants to add the demand for citizenship information because he wants to "make America white again."

+Meanwhile, the Justice Department is replacing the legal team that has been pursuing Trump's efforts, putting in place a new team consisting of both career and politically appointed attorneys.

 It's unclear what new rationale for asking the question the administration might include in a presidential memorandum.